timflyio/proxypilot/README.md

 this CA.  To process a request, the server uses the `https://tokenizer.fly.io` proxy, passing in the sealed secret token, which is encrypted/sealed to the tokenizers public key.
-The tokenizer receives the sealed secret, and extracts its rules, which only allow access to `https://api.github.com`, requiring an auth header on the proxy request, and unsealing the github token into an authorization header.
+The tokenizer receives the sealed secret, and extracts its rules, which only allow access to `https://api.github.com`, and only works from the proxyauth app (using fly-src auth), unsealing the github token into an authorization header.
 It proxies this request to the `http://api.github.com` with the authorization header.